-Increase Your Sales Potential by Offering Enhanced Pricing and Access OptionsEBSCO distributes e-books into the institutional marketplace, through public libraries, academic libraries, hospitals/medical institutions, corporate and government institutions, and schools and school districts.
+Increase Your Sales Potential by Offering Enhanced Pricing and Access OptionsEBSCO distributes e-books and audiobooks into the institutional marketplace, through public libraries, academic libraries, hospitals/medical institutions, corporate and government institutions, and schools and school districts.
 Each market operates under a different sales model, and all models are simple to communicate and understand, competitive, and are based on a level playing field provided by publishers.
 All pricing schedules include single user, multi-user and unlimited user options.

 How do the multi- and unlimited user models benefit publishers?